syncfusion-content/windowsforms-docs/WindowsForms/CodedUI/codedUI.md

 ## Recording Steps

-In the Generate Code for Coded UI Test dialog box, choose the Record actions as shown in the following image.
+While generating code for Coded UI Test dialog box, choose the Record actions as shown in the following image.

 ![](GettingStarted_Images/RecordingOption.png)